openxla/stablehlo/docs/reference.md

 quick-fix, we allow the lit checks to measure the accuracy up to an arbitrary places after the decimal point.
 But the solution is far from ideal.
 We plan to resolve it using [ticket](https://github.com/openxla/stablehlo/issues/268).

+**(G6) Anything about the coding-style of the tests?**

+1. Make sure to use the actual name of the inputs/outputs instead of defaulting to SSA values (e.g. %0, %1, etc.)
+1. Make sure the tests use pretty-printed format, if it exists.

+**(G7) Should we include the example already provided in the spec?**
+Yes (for completeness of testing).